Adult Education and Career Changes | Susan Heim

 The number of responsibilities you carry in life will play a direct role in your availability for studying.
 You may be working full-time or responsible for children and parents.
 And most importantly, you will require downtime for yourself.
 We factor all of this in when counselling you about your options.

 Fortunately, technology brings the classroom to you.
 Online learning affords you the convenience to study on your terms and at your pace.
 Platforms like Udemy offer hundreds of thousands of courses, cost-effectively and conveniently with their famous mantra, “learn anything, on your schedule”.
 Their downloadable app literally allows you to educate yourself, using your phone, while sitting on a hammock, sipping iced tea.

 College & University

 Traditional educational institutions, like universities and community colleges, too have stepped up to the plate to make adult learning accessible.
-In addition to on-line courses, they offer distance learning, part-time and evening instructions.
+In addition to online courses, they offer distance learning, part-time and evening instructions.
 Some support continuing education programs that allow mature adults to pursue undergraduate and even postgraduate degrees with flexibility.

 Industry & Community Organizations

 At first glance, adult education can seem like an intimidating subject.
 However, it is perfectly suited for mature students, who in their quest for self-improvement, remain dogged and highly motivated.
-It has liberated many of our clients from the rut of boring and dead end jobs.
+It has liberated many of our clients from the rut of boring and dead-end jobs.

 If you are feeling bogged down or vulnerable at work because of a lack of skills, give us a call.
 We can help shape your career path through convenient and accessible adult education options.

 Susan Heim is the president of Equity Career Transition and Outplacement Services, offering personalized coaching services for individuals in their quest for the perfect job and career.
-Equity also provides cost-effective outplacement services for organizations, large and small, in both the private and public sector.
+Equity also provides cost-effective outplacement services for organizations, large and small, in both the private and public sectors.
 Contact us for a quote.

 If you enjoyed this blog, please consider sharing it.